Half Term Happiness

 Keep Active

-Try and do something active each day – learn a few yoga poses, try a different youtube keep fit class a go (or just stick with Joe!)
-Take up skipping, learn to hula hoop, try roller booting (it’s actually become a new big craze), go on a cycle ride – there are lots of different ways to keep things interesting.
+Try and do something active each day – learn a few yoga poses, try a different YouTube keep fit class a go.
+Take up skipping, learn to hula hoop, try roller booting, go ice-skating, swimming or go on a cycle ride or just enjoy splashing in a few puddles if its raining – there are lots of different ways to keep things interesting.

 Have a bedroom makeover